marinuslouw/exegetic-new-site/content/careers/data-scientist-senior.md

 	"Speak at meetups and conferences",
 	"Prepare the present training",
 	"Lead team and client meetings",
-	"Mentor Junior Data Scientists and support other Senior Data Scientists", "Maintain and expand expertise (stay at the leading edge!)", "Assist with recruiting"
+	"Mentor Junior Data Scientists and support all colleagues", "Maintain and expand expertise (stay at the leading edge!)", "Assist with recruiting"
 	]